argwip/aviatrix/aws-controller/README.md

 ### Description

-This will deploy Aviatrix CoPilot in AWS
+This will deploy Aviatrix Controller in AWS

 ### Variables
 The following variables are required: